0-Pierre/jellyseerr/README.md

 ### Upcoming Features

 - Translate existing email layout.
+- Add epsiode locale support in new slider.
+- Add resend welcome mail button.

+### Completed Features

 - Add a slider to view current plays.

-### Completed Features

 - Enable direct user creation on Jellyfin from Jellyseerr, with immediate import.
 - Deleting a "Jellyfin User" will automatically remove them from both Jellyseerr and Jellyfin.
 - Remove the "Jellyseerr Updated" popup, while continuing to track the main version release.